Wedding gown of UK's Princess Beatrice goes on show | Entertainment

 Wedding gown of UK's Princess Beatrice goes on show

+The ninth-in-line to the British throne was reunited with her dress at the castle on Wednesday for a photocall to publicise the upcoming display.
+"This royal wedding dress is particularly unique because I think it's the first time in royal history and certainly in modern royal history, say from the 18th or 19th century onwards, that an existing dress ... has been reworn and turned into a wedding dress," said the display's curator Caroline de Guitaut.

+"So it's a very special, very unique piece."
 Also to go on display at Windsor will be Beatrice's wedding shoes, made by Valentino, and a replica of her bridal bouquet.
 However, the Queen Mary diamond fringe tiara, which the queen wore for her own wedding in 1947 and lent Beatrice for the day, will not feature.
-Beatrice, 32, the eldest daughter of Prince Andrew, the queen's second son, and Sarah, Duchess of York, is ninth-in-line to the British throne.

 - READ MORE ON: